pingcap/docs/ecosystem-tool-user-guide.md

 > **Warning:**
 >
-> Starting from TiDB v8.3.0, TiDB Binlog is deprecated, and is planned to be removed in a future release.
+> Starting from v7.5.0, [TiDB Binlog](/tidb-binlog/tidb-binlog-overview.md) replication is deprecated.
+Starting from v8.3.0, TiDB Binlog is fully deprecated, with removal planned for a future release.
 Use [TiCDC](/ticdc/ticdc-overview.md) instead for incremental data replication.

 The following are the basics of TiDB Binlog: